ethandpark/frostpunk-tutorial/README.md

 ```
 <br />

-The final step is to update the final value of movement to each layer's CSS paramater *"transform translate3d,"* giving it its own 'location,' in a sort of 3d sense.
+The final step is to update the final movement value to each layer's CSS paramater *"transform translate3d,"* giving it its own 'location,' in a sort of 3d sense.

 ```
  translate3d = 'translate3d(0, ' + movement + 'px, 0)';